Audencia Business School: History

 Audencia was founded in 1900 as the École Supérieure de Commerce de Nantes.
 Until 1970, the school occupied the building which is today home to the city's natural history museum.
 It then moved into a purpose-built campus of 23,000 m^{2} to the north of the city centre opposite Nantes University.

 In 2000, the school changed its name to Audencia Nantes School of Management.
-The name "Audencia" is a blend of two words: audientia, which means "listening," and audacia or "boldness."
+The name "Audencia" is a blend of two Latin words: audientia, which means "listening," and audacia for "boldness."

 Since 2004, the school has been associated with the Global Compact, a United Nations initiative that brings together firms, the business world and civil society united on ten universal principles relative to human rights, working conditions and the environment.

 In 2015, the school was reaccredited by the three global accreditations (AMBA, EQUIS, AACSB) for the maximum period of five years.

 In 2016, the school changed its name to Audencia Business School which includes the bachelor and masters programmes of former schools SciencesCom and the Ecole Atlantique de Commerce.

 In 2017, the school adopted a new legal status and became a public-private partnership (École consulaire or EESC) largely financed by the public Chambers of Commerce in Nantes St-Nazaire.